-It has been the case for a while now that managers say they don’t have time to do their jobs well.
-This sentiment has gotten more widespread and urgent since 2020.
-While companies have traditionally dismissed the concern (who doesn’t wish they had more time in the day?), it is becoming increasingly dangerous to ignore the problem.
+It’s been the case for a while now that managers say they don’t have time to do their jobs well.
+While companies have traditionally dismissed the concern (who doesn’t wish they had more time in the day?), ignoring the problem is becoming increasingly dangerous.

 The trouble with manager capacity debt

 When managers lack the physical time to accomplish the responsibilities of their role, it forces them to make tradeoffs that result in even greater time scarcity in the future.
 Think of this vicious cycle as ‘capacity debt.’
-For example, managers who lack time to develop their team, pay for it with “interest” when their team members become disengaged or quit because they don’t feel they are growing.
-Managers who can’t find the time to give feedback, pay for it when their team members can’t achieve their goals.
+For example, managers who lack time to develop their team pay for it with “interest” when their team members become disengaged or quit because they don’t feel they’re growing.
+Managers who can’t find the time to give feedback pay for it when their team members can’t achieve their goals.

 And, of course, a chronic sense of time scarcity and the feeling of powerlessness it creates lead to a rise in manager burnout.
 Not only does manager burnout result in costly turnover, manager effectiveness is an essential driver of organizational success.